turingschool/front-end-curriculum/prework/setting-up-node.md

 ### Configuring npm

-When we installed Node, we were also treated to a second utility called [npm][].
+When we installed Node, we were also treated to a utility called [npm][].

 npm is a number of things.
 First of all, it's an [online repository][npm] that stores a metric ton of useful third-party JavaScript modules that you can use in your code as well as a wide selection of useful tools for building your applications.